Connections FROM Verizon

 - API

-Do not click on the Verizon service provider tile on the Create a Connection page.
-The Verizon service profile is for creating a connection where Verizon is the z-side destination for the connection.
+Do not click on the Verizon service provider card on the Create a Connection page.
+The Verizon service profile is for creating a connection where Verizon is the destination for the connection (rather than the origin as described here).

 port.uuid